boeni-industries/aico/docs/architecture/instrumentation_logging.md

 ---

-## 4. Backend Bridge for Frontend Logs
+## Backend Bridge for Frontend Logs

-If Flutter cannot publish directly to ZeroMQ:
-- Implement a lightweight bridge in the backend (Python):
+### Cross-Platform Requirement
+A backend bridge is the **required and default solution** for forwarding frontend (Flutter) logs to the ZeroMQ message bus.
+This is necessary because:
+- Direct ZeroMQ publishing from Flutter is **not reliably supported across all target platforms** (Linux, macOS, iOS, Android, Windows).
+- The `dartzmq` package only supports a subset of platforms (Windows, Android) and requires complex native setup.
+- For a robust, portable, and maintainable architecture, **all frontend logs should be sent to a backend bridge via HTTP or WebSocket**.

+### Bridge Architecture
-  - Receives logs from frontend via WebSocket/HTTP.
-  - Republishes them to ZeroMQ under `logs.frontend.*`.
+- The backend bridge is a lightweight service (e.g., Python Flask app) that receives logs from the Flutter frontend via HTTP or WebSocket and republishes them to ZeroMQ under `logs.frontend.*`.
-  - Optionally, the bridge can add/correct function/file/line info if not provided.
+- The bridge can enrich logs with function/file/line info if needed.

 **Example Flask Bridge:**
 ```python